-Rebecca’s son, Daniel Eames, as well as her grandson, were also accused.
-In October, the Court of Oyer and Terminer was dissolved; but, Rebecca Eames remained in Salem prison.
+Rebecca’s son, Daniel Eames, and her grandson were also accused.
+In October, the Court of Oyer and Terminer was dissolved, but Rebecca Eames remained in Salem prison.
 On December 5th, she submitted a petition to Governor Phips retracting her “false and untrue” confession, saying she had been “hurried out of my senses” by Abigail Hobbs and Mary Lacey, other accused witches, who had told her she would be hanged if she did not confess.
 In March of 1693, Rebecca Eames was released from prison.
 Her husband, Robert, was not so lucky.
-Having stood by her in her trial, he was deeply affected and died just a few months later on July 22, 1693.
-In 1711, Rebecca Eames and 21 others were named in an act of the Massachusetts legislature and her civil rights were restored.
-She lived on to be 82 years old when she died in Boxford, Massachusetts in 1721.
+Having stood by her in her trial, he was deeply affected and died just a few months later, on July 22, 1693.
+In 1711, Rebecca Eames and 21 others were named in an act of the Massachusetts legislature, and her civil rights were restored.
+She was 82 years old when she died in Boxford, Massachusetts in 1721.

 Mary Towne Easty (1634-1692) – Mary was the 58-year-old sister of Rebecca Towne Nurse and Sarah Towne Cloyce, who were also accused of witchcraft.
-Mary Towne was born to William Towne and Joanna Blessing Towne in Great Yarmouth, Norfolk, England on August 24, 1634.
+Mary Towne was born to William Towne and Joanna Blessing Towne in Great Yarmouth, Norfolk, England, on August 24, 1634.
 One of eight children, she and her family moved to America around 1640.
-Mary married Isaac Easty in 1655 in Topsfield, Massachusetts and the couple would eventually have 11 children.
+Mary married Isaac Easty in 1655 in Topsfield, Massachusetts, and the couple eventually had 11 children.

 On April 19, 1692, Phillip’s wife Mary was arrested to answer a complaint of witchcraft.
 On April 22nd, she was examined at the Salem meeting house.
 She was accused by Susannah Sheldon, who claimed to have seen Mary’s apparition, accompanied by a black man wearing a tall hat.
 Abigail Williams would also testify that George Jacob’s specter told her that he had recruited Mary as a witch.
 Mary remained housed in Salem for three weeks following her examination.
 On May 12, she was transferred to a jail in Boston to await trial.

 Philip’s vocal criticism of his wife’s arrest quickly made him a target as well.
-Susannah Sheldon, who had earlier accused his wife, also accused Philip, telling the authorities that English had a Devil’s book, that a specter had told her that English had murdered a man.
+Susannah Sheldon, who had earlier accused his wife, also accused Philip, telling the authorities that English had a Devil’s book and that a specter had told her that English had murdered a man.
 Another accuser named William Beale also stepped forward with accusations.
-Interestingly William Beale was one of those that English had been in a real estate dispute with.
-Beale claimed that English had caused him nosebleeds when he talked about the dispute and speculated that the sudden deaths of two of his sons might have been the evil work of English, in retaliation for his testimony against him.
-On April 30, 1692, a warrant issued for English’s arrest.
+Interestingly, William Beale was one of those with whom English had been in a real estate dispute.
+Beale claimed that English had caused him nosebleeds when he talked about the dispute and speculated that the sudden deaths of two of his sons might have been the evil work of English in retaliation for his testimony against him.
+On April 30, 1692, a warrant was issued for English’s arrest.
 However, having advance warning, Philip fled to Boston, where he hoped his influence could be used to free Mary.
-However, his escape caused problems for his wife Mary and he returned to Salem to face charges of witchcraft.
+However, his escape caused problems for his wife, Mary, and he returned to Salem to face charges of witchcraft.
 He was examined on May 31st and sent to join his wife in a jail in Boston.
 With the help of influential friends, the couple was allowed to be free each day, on the promise that they would return at night to sleep in the jail.
-They were soon persuaded by a Boston minister to flee before their trials and they reluctantly agreed, leaving behind their two teenage daughters to stay with friends in Boston.
+They were soon persuaded by a Boston minister to flee before their trials, and they reluctantly agreed, leaving behind their two teenage daughters to stay with friends in Boston.
 The couple then made their way to New York.

 When the hysteria ended in 1693, the couple returned to Salem to find that Sheriff Corwin had confiscated much of their property.
 The next year, shortly after giving birth to a son, Mary died.
 Philip returned to his shipping business and would marry a second time to the Widow Sarah Haskell Ingersoll.
 They would have one child.
 Phillip adamantly pursued claims for reimbursement of his property, finally getting 532-pound sterlings in 1711.
 Having had four warehouses stripped of all their goods and his ships seized, it was the highest amount paid to any of the accused.
 Philip English died in 1736.